huggingface/lerobot/README.md

 ### Add a new dataset

-To add a dataset to the hub, begin by logging in with a token that has write access, which can be generated from the [Hugging Face settings](https://huggingface.co/settings/tokens):
+To add a dataset to the hub, you need to login using a write-access token, which can be generated from the [Hugging Face settings](https://huggingface.co/settings/tokens):
 ```bash
 huggingface-cli login --token ${HUGGINGFACE_TOKEN} --add-to-git-credential
 ```

-Then move your dataset folder in `data` directory (e.g. `data/aloha_ping_pong`), and push your dataset to the hub using the following command:
+Then move your dataset folder in `data` directory (e.g. `data/aloha_ping_pong`), and push your dataset to the hub with:
 ```bash
 python lerobot/scripts/push_dataset_to_hub.py \
 --data-dir data \